-Boris Groys is a philosopher, essayist and media theorist.
-After positions in Cologne, Philadelphia, Münster and Los Angeles, he was Professor of the Science of Art, Philosophy and Media Theory at the Staatliche Hochschule für Gestaltung Karlsruhe until 2009 and has been Senior Research Fellow there since then.
+Boris Groys is a philosopher, essayist, and media theorist.
+Having taught in Philadelphia, Münster, and Los Angeles, he became in 1994 Professor of Art History, Philosophy and Media Theory at the Karlsruhe University of Arts and Design.
 In 2009, he was appointed Professor of Russian and Slavic Studies at New York University.
 He has published widely on the subject of the Russian avant-garde and was co-curator of the exhibition Dream Factory Communism at Schirn Kunsthalle Frankfurt in 2003/04.
 In 2005, he and Michael Hagemeister published Die neue Menschheit (The New Mankind, 2005) in which the principal texts of the Russian Cosmists were made available in the German language.

 Michael Hagemeister is a historian and Slavic scholar.
 He wrote his PhD thesis on the Russian philosopher Nikolai Fedorov and has published widely on Russian philosophy and the history of ideas, on Russian utopian and apocalyptic thought, and on the Protocols of the Elders of Zion.
 With Boris Groys he co-edited a book on biopolitical utopias in Russia in the early twentieth century: Die Neue Menschheit (The New Mankind, 2005).
 Hagemeister has been researching and teaching at various universities in Austria, Germany, and Switzerland.
 In his current research at the Chair of East European History at the University of Bochum, he concentrates on anti-modern and anti-Western thinking in Russia.